Barbie is getting a new look, again

-Time magazine, which first reported the changes, touched on the topic with the headline, "Now can we stop talking about my body?"
+Time magazine, which first reported the changes, touches on the topic with the headline, "Now can we stop talking about my body?"

 The doll has changed in some ways already.
 New skin tones and looks were added last year.
-And Barbie's foot was movable for the first time.
-That allowed her to kick her heels off and wear flats.
+And Barbie's foot was movable for the first time, allowing her to kick her heels off and wear flats.

-Mattel has been searching for ways to recharge sales of Barbie.
-Sales fell 4 percent in the most recent quarter as "want lists" from girls increasingly include iPads and other things.
+Mattel has been searching for ways to recharge sales of Barbie, which fell 4 percent in the most recent quarter as "want lists" from girls increasingly include iPads and other things.

 The new body types were in the works for two years, said Mattel spokeswoman Michelle Chidoni.

-Whether kids will pick up the new dolls remains to be seen but Chidoni said previous changes were "positively received."
+Whether kids will pick up the new dolls remains to be seen, though Chidoni said previous changes were "positively received."